 You can work from anywhere

 Another main advantage of being a freelancer is you do not need an office.
-You can be working at a coffee shop, bus station or even at the comfort of your office.
-You have the ability to work independently without being hindered by limitations of an office.
-Limitations to you maximum use of such a space may be office chatter or gossip or dress codes.
-Consider that before you settle on your decision to be a freelancer.
+You can be working at a coffee shop, bus station or even in the comfort of your home.
+This is where the similarity with those who have been pushed by circumstances to work from home is closest.
+You have the ability to work independently without being hindered by the limitations of an office.
+Limitations to your maximum use of such a space may be office chatter, gossip, office politics and differences with specific co-workers!
+Consider these before you settle into your time working from home.
+Think about it too if you are gunning to try some freelancing.

 Better time management